 Our 15th tour to Cambodia will be linked with a short trip to Laos for the fifth time in search of the regions rarest and most enigmatic species.
 Cambodia, renowned for the amazing temples of Angkor Wat, is equally famous in birding circles for the number of rare species found nowhere else on earth.
 Fortunately, conservation organisations reached the country in time to help save the unique diversity of birds and mammals that make Cambodia their home.
-Several important discoveries, in particular a good population of the stately, critically endangered Giant Ibis, White-shouldered Ibis, White-winged Duck, Bengal Florican, Milky Stork and Greater Adjutant.
+Several important discoveries, in particular a good population of the stately, critically endangered Giant Ibis, White-shouldered Ibis, White-winged Duck and Bengal Florican.
 Newly described species are represented by Mekong Wagtail and Cambodian Tailorbird.
-Finally, a visit to the mountains will give us an opportunity to search for Cambodian Laughingthrush, the countryÕs second true endemic, and Chestnut-headed Partridge, yet another near-endemic.
+Finally, a visit to the mountains will give us an opportunity to search for Chestnut-headed Partridge, yet another near-endemic, and Blue Pitta, Moustached Barbet and plenty of other species not recorded elsewhere during the tour.
 Cambodia also offers the opportunity to search for several other species that are difficult to see elsewhere including Manchurian Reed Warbler, Chinese Grassbird, White-rumped Falcon, Black-headed Woodpecker, Asian Golden Weaver and a plethora of wintering migrants.

 In Laos we start in Vientiane, the charming capital of Laos, a country long neglected by birders.
 We will spend two-nights surrounded by the beautiful karst limestone forest of the Annamite mountain range at one of only two known areas for the Bare-faced Bulbul, a species described as recently as 2009.
 Birding mainly from the roadside will also give us the chance of another recently described species - Limestone Leaf Warbler, and also the near-endemic Sooty Babbler.

-Please note: Those wanting to spend more time visiting the temples of Angkor are recommended to arrive at least the day before, please contact us for further details.
+Please note: Those wanting to spend more time visiting the temples of Angkor are recommended to arrive at least the day before, please contact us for further details as we can arrange for a temple guide to show you around.
 Alternatively, those preferring to concentrate on the birding specialities of the tour are free to arrive any time on day 1 and skip a visit to Angkor Wat.

-Morning in search of Bengal Florican once again, along with Manchurian Reed Warbler and other grassland specialities.
+Morning in search of Bengal Florican, along with Manchurian Reed Warbler and other grassland specialities, while Sarus Crane is also possible.
 In the mid-morning we head north into the remote Preah Vihear province.
 This province is home to some of the rarest species in south-east Asia.
 The landscape is dominated by open, dry savannah interspersed with extensive tracts of deciduous forest along the waterways.
-Depending on recent news, we either head directly to Tmatboey for ibisÕs, or we spend a night at Prey Veng, for a dusk vigil hoping White-winged Ducks fly into roost.
+Depending on recent news, we either head directly to Tmatboey for ibisÍs, or we spend a night at Prey Veng, for a dusk vigil hoping White-winged Ducks fly into roost.
 Night in Prey Veng.

 A single morning at Prey Veng will be spent largely in search of White-winged Duck, which is best searched for at dawn and dusk, leaving us plenty of time for birding in between.
 In addition to the duck we have our first chance to find Giant Ibis, along with a variety of other species including several woodpeckers, White-rumped Falcon, Collared Falconet, Brown Prinia, Neglected Nuthatch and Collared Owlet.
 Following lunch, we head across to the centerpiece of the tour, Tmatboey.
 Tmatboey is a shining light on community-based ecotourism in not just Cambodia, or Asia but the world.
 For further reading, a pdf is available - http://www.samveasna.org/userfiles/file/WCSCaseStudy-Cambodia-ecotourism-Final.pdf.
 We have a full afternoon birding where we begin our search for the critically endangered Giant Ibis and White-shouldered Ibis.
 Night in Tmatboey.

-After a final morningÕs birding in the area we head east, over the Mekong to the scenic town of Kratie, situated on the banks of the mighty Mekong River.
-Late afternoon birding here could produce Asian Golden Weaver, which is in decline owing to extensive habitat loss along with Small Pratincole and PallasÕs Grasshopper Warbler.
+After a final morning's birding in the area we head east, over the Mekong to the scenic town of Kratie, situated on the banks of the mighty Mekong River.
+Late afternoon birding here could produce Asian Golden Weaver, which is in decline owing to extensive habitat loss along with Small Pratincole and PallasÍs Grasshopper Warbler.
 Night in Kratie.

 The morning will be spent aboard small boats along the Mekong River to the north of Kratie searching the small-vegetated islands for the recently described Mekong Wagtail.
 An added attraction while searching for these birds is the small population of the critically endangered Irrawaddy Dolphin, which are resident in small numbers here, and we can hope to be entertained by several of these wonderful creatures.
 Other bird species could include the declining Grey-throated Martin, Small Pratincole and Pied Kingfisher.

-After an enjoyable early morning we shall embark on a long drive south then west to the base of Mount Aural, with a stop en-route for the recently discovered, and described Cambodian Tailorbird.
-Night in local guesthouse.
+After an enjoyable early morning we shall embark on a drive south then west, to Pursat, with a stop en-route for the recently discovered, and described Cambodian Tailorbird.
+Night in Pursat.